 Fly Fishing Report for the 4 main rivers in the Roaring Fork Valley, the Roaring Fork River, Frying Pan River, Colorado River and the Crystal River.
 The fishing report is updated regularly so check back often for current information.
 If you have any questions call us or contact us for the most current conditions and fly fishing report.
 We also have a hatch chart available for general bug hatch information.

 The Frying Pan River is fishing great even though it is flowing at a higher than normal rate.
 The summer bugs are still happening, especially from 6 miles up, but the shear numbers of bugs will be less.
-We have been seeing some mud in the lower Frying Pan recently but it has been clearing quickly.
+Drakes are still being reported but they seem to be spotty.
 You can have awesome days as we move closer to fall, especially on cloudy days.

 Call us for current conditions or stop by to find out more before wading.

-Dries: Pink Cahill, Foam Caddis, Crystal Stimulator, Missing Link Drake, CDC Para Drake, Lucent Wing Drake, Film Critic, Para Extended PMD, Para Wulff PMD, Sprout PMD, Missing Link Caddis
+Dries: Pink Cahill, Foam Caddis, Crystal Stimulator, Missing Link Drake, CDC Para Drake, Lucent Wing Drake, Film Critic, Para Extended PMD, Para Wulff PMD, Sprout PMD, Missing Link Caddis, Para Extended body Baetis.

 Mysis: Charlie's Mysis, Epoxy Mysis, BTS Mysis, Ultra Mysis

-Nymphs: Poxy Back Drake, Anatomical Drake, Drake Crawler, Bat Wing PMD, Barr's Flashback Emerger, Orange Julius, Submerger Caddis, Iris Caddis, RS2
+Nymphs: Poxy Back Drake, Anatomical Drake, Drake Crawler, Bat Wing PMD, Barr's Flashback Emerger, Orange Julius, Submerger Caddis, Iris Caddis, RS2, Beerhead baetis.

 Streamers: Black or White Chain Reaction, Autumn Splendor.
 Zuddlers.
 (Look, no one talks about streamers on the Frying Pan, but they work!
 Try em.)

 Streamers can be a good bet on cloudy days or later in the day.
 Sun gear and Rain gear are both a good idea to have with the occasional rains we are getting.
 Don't forget the stream closures for Three Mile Creek and Four Mile Creek.
-Let the browns do their procreation thing.
+Let the browns make baby browns.

 Call us for current conditions or stop by to find out more before floating or wading.